govuk-one-login/mobile-id-check-async/backend-api/README.md

     - store this PAT _securely_ for re-use in the OS keychain to avoid needing to generate a new PAT for each install

 1. Set your token as an environment variable

+    Ensure you do **not** use your token directly in the `.npmrc` file.
+Instead, use an environment variable, which will be referenced in the `.npmrc`.

     ```zsh
     export NPM_TOKEN=<your-classic-pat>